celery/celery/docs/userguide/routing.rst

 key ``testkey`` will be moved to this queue.
 We can send a message by using the ``basic.publish`` command::

-    4> basic.publish "This is a message!" testexchange testkey ok.
+    4> basic.publish 'This is a message!' testexchange testkey ok.

 Now that the message is sent we can retrieve it again.
 We use the